-The Cerebral Palsy Research Network (CPRN) announced its second webinar in its MyCP Webinar Series entitled a “Report from the CPRN Cerebral Palsy Registry” would be open to the public on Thursday, April 23 at 8 pm via Zoom.
-Dr. Garey Noritz, a developmental pediatrician and the Director of the Comprehensive Cerebral Palsy Program at Nationwide Children’s Hospital, will present the initial findings from the CP registry which includes both children and adults.
-This 20-minute presentation will be followed by an open Q&A with Dr. Noritz.
+The Cerebral Palsy Research Network (CPRN) announced its fourth webinar in its MyCP Webinar Series entitled a “Practice Variation in Spastic Cerebral Palsy” would be open to the public on Tuesday, June 2 at 8 pm via Zoom.
+Paul Gross, chairman and founder of CPRN and Adjunct Associate Professor at the University of Utah, will present his findings in practice variation in spasticity management in North America.
+This 20-minute presentation will be followed by an open Q&A with Mr. Gross.

 Interested participants need to register for the webinar to be sent instructions for joining.
 Webinars will be recorded and posted for later viewing.
 The MyCP Webinar series includes one presentation per month on different aspects of CPRN’s research studies.
 Please join us!

 The Cerebral Palsy Research Network (CPRN) welcomed Akron’s Children’s Hospital to the network and Micah Baird, MD, a pediatric physical medicine and rehabilitation physician, as its principal investigator.
 Akron Children’s Hospital is the 26th site to join the network and expands the network’s footprint into northeastern Ohio.
 The ongoing care for children with cerebral palsy (CP) occurs primarily in the NeuroDevelopmental Science Center at Akron Children’s Hospital and includes clinicians from pediatric rehabilitation medicine as well as developmental pediatrics, neurology, neurosurgery, psychology, and neuropsychology.
 The hospital system has cared for 1,961 people with CP in the last year so their participation in the network will substantially increase the patient data included in the CPRN CP registry.